Capstone2508-Team-3/GraphQL-server-extensive/README.md

 }
 ```

-2. Run `orion init` or `orion deploy` to update the configuration.
+Run `orion init` or `orion deploy` to apply changes.
+No authentication required.

-3. Since this server doesn't require authentication, you can skip `orion config` for auth headers.